Safe Flow Q-Learning: Offline Safe Reinforcement Learning with Reachability-Based Flow Policies: Introduction

 Motivated by this, we propose \textbf{Safe Flow Q-Learning (SafeFQL)}, an offline safe RL framework that combines reachability-inspired safety value learning with one-step flow policy extraction.
 SafeFQL learns a safety value function that captures feasibility through a Bellman-style recursion over offline data, and trains a distilled one-step actor that is directly optimized by Q-learning while regularized toward the behavior-supported flow policy.
 This avoids recursive backpropagation through iterative generative sampling and removes the need for rejection sampling at deployment, while retaining expressive action modeling.

-A second challenge in offline safe RL is that both the safety value function and policy are learned under finite data and approximation errors; thus, the nominal safety level set can be miscalibrated.
-To address this, we incorporate a conformal prediction (CP) calibration step that adjusts the safety threshold using held-out calibration errors, yielding finite-sample probabilistic coverage guarantees \citep{shafer2008tutorial,lindemann2025formal}.
-This step makes the safety boundary explicitly uncertainty-aware, improving its reliability.
-To summarize, our main contributions are: \begin{itemize} \item We formulate \textbf{SafeFQL}, a reachability-aware extension of FQL for safe offline RL that learns an expressive one-step policy without iterative denoising or rejection sampling at inference. \item We provide a dedicated \textbf{computation-time analysis} showing that, while SafeFQL may incur higher offline training cost, it delivers substantially lower inference latency than diffusion-style safe generative baselines, enabling real-time deployment in safety-critical control loops. \item We introduce a \textbf{conformal calibration mechanism} for safety value level sets, which compensates for offline learning errors and provides probabilistic safety coverage guarantees for deployment. \item We show that SafeFQL \textbf{co-optimizes safety and performance} across custom navigation and Safety Gymnasium benchmarks, consistently achieving lower safety violations while maintaining strong reward relative to prior constrained offline RL and safe generative baselines. \end{itemize}
+To summarize, our main contributions are: \begin{itemize} \item We formulate \textbf{SafeFQL}, a reachability-aware extension of FQL for safe offline RL that learns an expressive one-step policy without iterative denoising or rejection sampling at inference. \item We provide a dedicated \textbf{computation-time analysis} showing that, while SafeFQL may incur higher offline training cost, it delivers substantially lower inference latency than diffusion-style safe generative baselines, enabling real-time deployment in safety-critical control loops. \item We show that SafeFQL \textbf{co-optimizes safety and performance} across custom navigation and Safety Gymnasium benchmarks, consistently achieving lower safety violations while maintaining strong reward relative to prior constrained offline RL and safe generative baselines. \end{itemize}